Find out what our former students are doing after graduating from the program.

 "I had three requirements for the perfect university: a top-notch music school, a topnotch JSP, and a vibrant Jewish community.
 Coming to IU is probably the best decision I ever made and my JS classes were the highlight of my day throughout my four years at IU."

-— Philip Ohriner, School of Music B.S. and Outside Field in Jewish Studies, May 2002; Assistant Rabbi, Congregation Beth David, Saratoga, California
+— Philip Ohriner, School of Music B.S. and Outside Field in Jewish Studies, May 2002; Senior Rabbi, Congregation Beth David, Saratoga, California

 "I really loved the flexibility of the program.
 I know many people who earned the Jewish Studies major or certificate and each of us focused on something different.
 The funds available for scholarships in Jewish Studies are unmatched in any other department or program."